arajkumar/prombench/README.md

 Options:
   -c  Number of workers to run concurrently.
 Total number of requests cannot
       be smaller than the concurrency level.
 Default is 50.
+  -H  Custom HTTP header.
+You can specify as many as needed by repeating the flag.
+      For example, -H "Accept: text/html" -H "Content-Type: application/xml" .
   -cpus                 Number of used cpu cores.
                         (default for current machine is 12 cores)
 ```

 # For Developers